 The Science Curriculum at Hill West

 At Hill West, children access a broad and balanced range of learning experiences in science (as specified within EYFS and the national curriculum).
-This is delivered through hands-on, engaging practical investigations within the context of our progressive and exciting creative curriculum – where links can be made appropriately – or otherwise in weekly lessons of science (1 ½ hours per week in KS1 and 2 hours per week in KS2).
+We use Hamilton Trust to help staff to plan and deliver their science teaching through hands-on, engaging practical investigations within the context of our progressive and exciting creative curriculum – where links can be made appropriately – or otherwise in weekly lessons of science (1 ½ hours per week in KS1 and 2 hours per week in KS2).
 The goals for scientific learning are shared with children through their Learning Journey (one for each year group) and are referred to throughout as a form of self-assessment, so that children can reflect on what they have learnt, the progress they have made and identify their next steps.
 Children take part in problem solving and open-ended investigations within a real-life scientific context to develop the skills listed in the Working scientifically section of the national curriculum.

 The mastery approach to science was introduced in England in 2014 and was designed to ensure all children develop a deep and sustainable understanding of age-appropriate scientific skills and concepts, which can be built upon in the future.
 It is important that high-attaining pupils fully understand key scientific concepts.
 Teachers can extend high-attaining students through depth, as opposed to acceleration onto new content.
 At Hill West we expect all our children to master the appropriate skills and knowledge during the year, and we challenge all children by providing them with opportunities to broaden and deepen their understanding of key concepts and skills, once they have achieved mastery.